carpentries/instructor-training/episodes/05-memory.md

 Most of these are much larger than our recommended limit, but that's not necessarily a bad thing.
-An instructor can draw a concept map for an entire subject, and use that to decide where to introduce a formative assessment to avoid overloading working memory.
+An instructor can draw a concept map for an entire topic, and use that to decide where to introduce a formative assessment to avoid overloading working memory.